cns-iu/cns-website/README.md

-# cns-website-issues
+# cns.iu.edu

-Repository for cns website isssues/change requests
+Repository for building the CNS website